openstack/keystone/doc/source/admin/federation/configure_federation.rst

 .. code-block:: console

-   $ openstack federation protocol create saml2 --mapping myidp_mapping --identity-provider myidp
+   $ openstack federation protocol create saml2 --mapping samltest_mapping --identity-provider samltest

 The name you give the protocol is not arbitrary.
 It must match the method name you gave in the ``[auth]/methods`` config option.
 When authenticating it will be